Diary

 Pincer ready for action!

-Everyone was very impressed with my self feeding skills.
+Everyone was very impressed with my self-feeding skills.
 I enjoyed demonstrating my big girl abilities.
-I also liked watching everyone else eat.
-I always observe mommy and daddy while they’re eating and now I had a whole group of people to watch.
+It was fun watching everyone else eat.
+I always observe Mommy while she eats, and now I had a whole group of people to watch.
 It was a good show.

 Leave a Reply